Derived Categories of BHK Mirrors: Introduction

-The polynomial $F_{A^T}$ cuts out a quasismooth Calabi-Yau hypersurface in another weighted-projective stack $\mathbb{P}(r_0, \ldots, r_n)$.
-Krawitz \cite{Kr09} identified the dual group $G^T$ (see Equation~\eqref{DualGroup}) so that one can state the BHK mirror to be:
+The polynomial $F_{A^T}$ cuts out a quasismooth Calabi-Yau hypersurface in another weighted-projective stack $\P(r_0, \ldots, r_n)$.
+Krawitz \cite{Kr09} identified the dual group $G^T_A$ (see Equation~\eqref{DualGroup}) which depends on both $G$ and $A$ so that one can state the BHK mirror to be,

-Chiodo and Ruan \cite{CR11} proved that: \begin{theorem}[Chiodo-Ruan] On the level of Chen-Ruan cohomology the Hodge diamonds for $Z_{A,G}$ and its BHK mirror $Z_{A^T, G^T}$ flip:
+Chiodo and Ruan \cite{CR11} proved the following. \begin{theorem}[Chiodo-Ruan] On the level of Chen-Ruan cohomology, the Hodge diamonds for $Z_{A,G}$ and its BHK mirror $Z_{A^T, G^T}$ flip:

 \end{theorem} This is the analogous result to that of Batyrev and Borisov for their construction.
 One can ask how this construction compares to the mirror construction of Batyrev for hypersurfaces of Fano toric varieties.
 The answer is that the mirror construction matches if and only if the polynomial $F_A$ is a Fermat variety in a (necessarily Gorenstein) Fano toric variety.
 In fact, if one starts with a non-diagonal polynomial $F_A$ sitting in a (possibly Fano) toric variety, very often one gets a BHK mirror $Z_{A^T, G^T_A}$ that is in a non-Gorenstein (and consequently non-Fano) toric variety (see Example \ref{NonGorMirror}).
 Such a BHK mirror $Z_{A^T, G^T_A}$ does not have a mirror prescribed by Batyrev and Borisov, and consequently does not match up to the varieties prescribed to be the Batyrev mirror.
-This lead to the following question of Iritani: